Amazing Day Trip to Lamma Island (Hong Kong)

 Continuing along the Lamma Island Family Trail, take a slight detour to Lo So Shing Beach.
 This is the last beach on your day trip to Lamma Island and a great place to watch the sunset!

-Also in Lo So Shing is the Lo So Shing Sitting-Out Area which is essentially an extended piece of land sticking out with a load of benches.
+It’s alos home to the Lo So Shing Sitting-Out Area, which is essentially an extended piece of land sticking out with a load of benches.
 I thought it would be more interesting than it was, so you can miss this out!

-Upon leaving Lo So Shing village, you will come across the Kamikaze Caves.
+As you leave Lo So Shing Village, you will come across the Kamikaze Caves.

 During World War II, Japanese soldiers were stationed at Lo So Shing which they used as a naval port.
-These caves or grottos are actually man-made tunnels and were used to conceal munitions as well as speedboats which were launched from here on suicide missions.
+These caves are man-made tunnels and were used to conceal munitions and speedboats which were launched from here on suicide missions.

 Now, these caves along the coast of Sok Kwu Wan remain open for tourists to explore.
 It’s a bit dark, but you can go in a long way to see if you can find anything interesting.